programming-enthusiast/engineering_exercise/mobile/readme.md

 Other details
-- The home screen should have the logo, search bar, and 2 buttons -- clicking on "Search by vehicle type" button should launch the vehicle type screen
+- The home screen should have the logo, search bar, and 2 buttons -- clicking on "Search by vehicle type" button should launch the vehicle type screen -- clicking on "See Deals of the Day" button should call search function with search input ( see details below ) -- return output to console in JSON format
 - The vehicle type screen should show a list of cars.
 ## Unit test
 use the Engineering_Exercise/Exercise_Dataset.json as input